Orlando-pt/github-repos/README.md

 ```

 Then, we run the tests.
 If I didn't have cheated with the tests, I would have two different tasks
-to run the unit and integration tests.
+to run, unit and integration tests.

 ```groovy
 stage('Test') {